tc39/notes/es7/2015-09/sept-22.md

 MM: Q: motivation for SAB proposal: conventional c/c++ pthreads code can be compiled through asm.js can still fnction?

-LH: That's one of the case
+LHN: That's one of the case

 YK: Shared Memory is a useful primitive.